Phomopsis cane and leaf spot of grapevines

 With heavy infection, basal leaves become quite distorted and may not develop to full size.

 Petioles may yellow off and abscise, causing leaf drop.

 Later developing uninfected leaves often cover the infected basal leaves and the problem is not so noticeable.

 Small spots with black centres also appear on shoots in spring, usually at the base of the shoot.
 These can expand and join up into thin black cracks about 5 to 6mm long (Figure 2).

 When infections are severe, the thin cracks join together to produce elongated brown to black legions up to 20mm long.
 These may open up and become scabby looking.

 Heavily infected shoots usually lack vigour and may not develop fully; some are completely girdled and die.

 Occasionally, spots similar to those on shoots and leaves also develop on the flower cluster or bunch stem.
 Severely infected bunches shrivel and die.

-Canes become discoloured, with dark brown or black patches surrounded by white bleached areas.
+Canes become discoloured, with dark brown or black patches surrounded by white bleached areas (Figure 3).
 The infected patches may become speckled with the tiny black fruiting structures (pycnidia) of the phomopsis fungus.
 The latter mostly develop around original lesions or at nodes.